Dry stone: Other uses

 Dry stone walls can be built against embankments or even vertical terraces.
 If they are subjected to lateral earth pressure, they are retaining walls of the type gravity wall.
 The weight of the stones resists the pressure from the retained soil, including any surcharges, and the friction between the stones causes most of them to act as if they were a monolithic gravity wall of the same weight.
 Dry stone retaining walls were once built in great numbers for agricultural terracing and also to carry paths, roads and railways.
 Although dry stone is seldom used for these purposes today, a great many are still in use and maintained.
 New ones are often built in gardens and nature conservation areas.
 Dry stone retaining structures continue to be a subject of research.

-In northeastern Somalia, on the coastal plain 20 km to Aluula's east are found ruins of an ancient monument in a platform style.
-The structure is formed by a rectangular dry stone wall that is low in height; the space in between is filled with rubble and manually covered with small stones.
+In northeastern Somalia, on the coastal plain 20 km to Aluula's east are ruins of an ancient monument in a platform style.
+The structure is formed by a short rectangular dry stone wall; the gaps are filled with rubble and covered with small stones.
 Relatively large standing stones are also positioned on the edifice's corners.
-Near the platform are graves, which are outlined in stones.
+Near the platform are graves outlined in stones.
 Measuring 24 by 17 m, the structure is the largest of a string of ancient platform and enclosed platform monuments exclusive to far northeastern Somalia.

-In Great Britain, Ireland, France and Switzerland, it is possible to find small dry stone structures built as signs, marking mountain paths or boundaries of owned land.
+In Great Britain, Ireland, France and Switzerland, it is possible to find small dry stone structures built as markers for mountain paths or boundaries of owned land.
 In many countries, cairns, as they are called in Scotland, are used as road and mountaintop markers.